awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-opspup-create.md

    The following is an example\.

    ```
-   aws opsworks-cm create-server --engine "Puppet" --engine-model "Monolithic" --engine-version "2017" --server-name "puppet-02" --instance-profile-arn "arn:aws:iam::1019881987024:instance-profile/aws-opsworks-cm-ec2-role" --instance-type "c4.large" --engine-attributes '{"PUPPET_ADMIN_PASSWORD":"zZZzDj2DLYXSZFRv1d"}' --key-pair "amazon-test" --preferred-maintenance-window "Mon:08:00" --preferred-backup-window "Sun:02:00" --security-group-ids sg-b00000001 sg-b0000008 --service-role-arn "arn:aws:iam::044726508045:role/aws-opsworks-cm-service-role" --subnet-ids subnet-383daa71
+   aws opsworks-cm create-server --engine "Puppet" --engine-model "Monolithic" --engine-version "2017" --server-name "puppet-02" --instance-profile-arn "arn:aws:iam::1019881987024:instance-profile/aws-opsworks-cm-ec2-role" --instance-type "c4.large" --engine-attributes '{"PUPPET_ADMIN_PASSWORD":"zZZzDj2DLYXSZFRv1d"}' --key-pair "amazon-test" --preferred-maintenance-window "Mon:08:00" --preferred-backup-window "Sun:02:00" --security-group-ids sg-b00000001 sg-b0000008 --service-role-arn "arn:aws:iam::044726508045:role/service-role/aws-opsworks-cm-service-role" --subnet-ids subnet-383daa71
    ```

-1. AWS OpsWorks for Puppet Enterprise takes about 15 minutes to create a new server\.
+1. OpsWorks for Puppet Enterprise takes about 15 minutes to create a new server\.
 Do not dismiss the output of the `create-server` command or close your shell session, because the output can contain important information that is not shown again\.
 To get passwords and the starter kit from the `create-server` results, go on to the next step\.

-1. If you opted to have AWS OpsWorks for Puppet Enterprise generate a password for you, you can extract it in a usable format from the `create-server` results by using a JSON processor such as [jq](https://stedolan.github.io/jq/)\.
+1. If you opted to have OpsWorks for Puppet Enterprise generate a password for you, you can extract it in a usable format from the `create-server` results by using a JSON processor such as [jq](https://stedolan.github.io/jq/)\.
 After you install [jq](https://stedolan.github.io/jq/), you can run the following commands to extract the Puppet administrator password and starter kit\.
 If you did not provide your own password in Step 3, be sure to save the extracted administrator password in a convenient but secure location\.

    ```
    #Get the Puppet password: